 To allow for optimal imaging, it is important to follow the instructions for each exam very closely.
 Please call our office if you have any questions.

 Breast ultrasounds – Ultrasounds of the breast are used to diagnose breast symptoms.
 Questionable areas on a mammogram can be further examined under ultrasound to characterize the abnormality.
 Also, lumps in the breast can be distinguished as a solid mass or fluid (cyst).
-Once the lump is categorized, a breast biopsy can also be completed at Image North.
+Once the lump is categorized, a breast biopsy can also be completed at the Visconti Breast Center.

 Thyroid ultrasounds – Thyroid ultrasounds examine the thyroid glands, which are located on both sides of your neck.
 These ultrasounds are used to help diagnose a palpable mass.
-If necessary, an ultrasound-guided biopsy of your thyroid can also be completed at Image North.
+If necessary, an ultrasound-guided biopsy of your thyroid can also be completed at the Visconti Breast Center.
 During a thyroid biopsy, ultrasound guidance is used to ensure a small amount of the abnormal tissue is appropriately removed.

-Special instructions: Stop taking all blood thinners and/or aspirin at least seven days prior to your biopsy.
+Special instructions: Stop taking all blood thinners, fish oil and/or aspirin at least seven days prior to your biopsy.